tgalaj/tgalaj.github.io/_posts/beginner_opengl/2014-03-10-tutorial-03-first-triangle.md

 glVertexAttribPointer(0, 3, GL_FLOAT, GL_FALSE, 0, 0);
 ```

 This function determines how to interpret the data stored in the buffer.
 The first parameter specifies where the data was sent (to which array, for which index).
 The second parameter tells you how many components consists of a vertex attribute (in this case, his position).
 The third parameter is the data type of our vertices.
 The fourth parameter can normalize our position vectors for us if we pass GL_TRUE, otherwise this function will do nothing with them.
 The fifth parameter is the distance between the components of the vertices (in our case, consecutive components are tightly packed next to each other - hence the value 0).
 The sixth parameter is the distance in the buffer from which we store our data.
 Our buffer is made up of the same positions values so we set 0\.
-The last parameter is useful when in the buffer we store not only the information about the position, but also we have information abouta vertex color, texture coordinates, etc.
+The last parameter is useful when in the buffer we store not only the information about the position, but also we have information about a vertex color, texture coordinates, etc.

 ```cpp
 /* Draw our triangle */